Be sure to check out Part 1 of our Emotional Intelligence series.

 A study conducted at the University of Pennsylvania, leveraging the Emotional and Social Competency Inventory (ESCI) model from Daniel Goleman and Richard Boyatzis, linked emotional self-awareness to many indicators of effective leadership, including:

-- 100 percent of participants reporting significant improvement in workplace effectiveness.
+100 percent of participants reported significant improvement in workplace effectiveness.